Diplomacy of the American Civil War

 The diplomacy of the American Civil War involved the relations of the United States and the Confederate States of America with the major world powers during the American Civil War of 1861–1865.
 The United States prevented other powers from recognizing the Confederacy, which counted heavily on Britain and France to enter the war on its side to maintain their supply of cotton and to weaken a growing opponent.
 Every nation was officially neutral throughout the war, and none formally recognized the Confederacy.

-The major nations all recognized that the Confederacy had certain rights as an organized belligerent.
-A few nations did take advantage of the war.
-Spain recaptured its lost colony of the Dominican Republic, although it was lost in 1865.
-More serious was the war by France, under Emperor Napoleon III, to install Maximilian I of Mexico as a puppet ruler which aimed to negate American influence.
-France therefore encouraged Britain to join in a policy of mediation, suggesting that both recognize the Confederacy.
-Lincoln repeatedly warned that any recognition of the Confederacy was tantamount to a declaration of war.
-The British textile industry depended on cotton from the South, but it had stocks to keep the mills operating for a year and in any case, the industrialists and workers carried little weight in British politics.
+The European Atlantic nations, Brazil, and Hawaii recognized that the Confederacy had certain rights as an organized belligerent, which for example allowed Confederate ships to dock at their ports for 24 hours, or more in case of repairs or adverse weather.
+A few took advantage of the war to contest the Monroe Doctrine when the United States was unable to enforce it.
+Spain annexed the Dominican Republic between 1861 and 1865.
+More threatening was the Second French intervention in Mexico under Emperor Napoleon III, who installed Maximilian I as a puppet ruler and aimed to negate American influence in Latin America.
+France encouraged Britain to join in a policy of mediation, suggesting that both recognize the Confederacy, while Abraham Lincoln warned that any such recognition was tantamount to a declaration of war.
+The British textile industry depended on cotton from the South, but it had stocks to keep the mills operating for a year and, in any case, the industrialists and workers carried little weight in British politics.
 Knowing a war would cut off vital shipments of American food, wreak havoc on the British merchant fleet, and cause an invasion of Canada, Britain and its powerful Royal Navy refused to join France.

 Historians emphasize that Union diplomacy proved generally effective, with expert diplomats handling numerous crises.
 British leaders had some sympathy for the Confederacy, but were never willing to risk war with the Union.
 France was even more sympathetic to the Confederacy, but it was threatened by Prussia and would not make a move without full British cooperation.
-Confederate diplomats were inept, or as one historian put it, "Poorly chosen diplomats produce poor diplomacy."
+Confederate diplomats were inept, or as historian Charles M. Hubbard put it, "Poorly chosen diplomats produce poor diplomacy."
 Other countries played a minor role.
 Russia made a show of support of the Union, but its importance has often been exaggerated.